 Also, proper ventilation helps with air circulation, hence eliminates the humid air from your home.

 For mobile materials such as furniture and clothes, you can take them outside and dry them off naturally or using a wet vacuum.

 Drywall is often the most affected surface whenever there is water damage in any home.

-Since it takes a long time to dry and damages quickly when it comes to contact with water, then you will need to replace it.
+Since it takes a long time to dry and damage quickly when it comes to contact with water, you will need to replace it.

-When removing the drywall, it is not necessary to take up all your time, removing it piece by piece.
+When removing the drywall, it is unnecessary to take up all your time, removing it piece by piece.